alukach/alukach.github.io/resume/source/alukach.md

 #### Backend Developer
 : ##### [Cadasta Foundation](https://cadasta.org/)
   ##### March 2017 - Present
-  ##### Calgary, AB
+  ##### Remote

   On a distributed team developing a suite of open-source tools to allow users to collect, manage, and store data on land and resource rights in a secure cloud platform.
+Focused on scalability through expanding distributed system of microservices, profiling and performance improvements of current system, and general dev-ops related tasks.

 #### Team Lead / Manager of Development